NTMY/meetu_client/README.md

 &nbsp;&nbsp;&nbsp;Do you have the same experience that *on a sunny weekend you just do shopping in the central mall, you find an old friend in surprise!
 "Oh~ rena, you're here! bla... bla..."*

-&nbsp;&nbsp;&nbsp;Yes, we often miss ourselves in big city.
-We're busy in working, in going our way, in shopping, etc. The building divided each of us into seperated one.
-We have little and little time to meet our friend, which gave our many precious memory.
-Now, let's find the old-new friend in real world.
+&nbsp;&nbsp;&nbsp;But the fact is always be *"Oh dear, I don't know you were here yesterday, too"*...
+Yes, we often miss ourselves in big city.
+We're busy in working, in shopping, in going our way, etc. The building divided each of us into seperated one.
+We have little and little time to meet our friends face to face, who give our many precious memory.
+Now, let's find the old-new friend in real world!

 ## Usage
 ---